Dan Grimm, Deputy Executive and Chief Operating Officer

 Chris Cooley is an alumnus of the University of Washington Foster School of Business and the University of Chicago Law School.
 His prior local and state government experience includes working with the City of Chicago and the Washington State Legislature.
 He has called Pierce County home for more than two decades.

-Lillian Allred is a long-time County employee with over 20 years of service and has called Pierce County home for three decades.
+Lillian Scott is a long-time County employee with over 20 years of service and has called Pierce County home for three decades.
 She most recently served as a Public Information Specialist with the Office of Communications before joining Executive Dammeier as his Executive Assistant in January 2021.
-Allred previously worked in the Executive’s Office with Executives Sutherland and Ladenburg.
+Scott previously worked in the Executive’s Office with Executives Sutherland, Ladenburg and McCarthy.

 Briana Fagan, Executive Administrative Services Manager